-Jacksum is a free and platform independent software for computing and verifying checksums, CRCs and message digests (known as hash values and fingerprints).
+Jacksum is a free and cross platform data integrity software tool for computing and verifying checksums, CRCs and message digests (known as hash values and fingerprints).
 "Jacksum" is a synthetic word made of JAva and ChecKSUM.

-Jacksum supports the "Rocksoft (tm) Model CRC Algorithm", it can calculate customized CRC algorithms.
-With that feature you can apply additionally more than 1.0399*10^267 potential CRC algorithms using Jacksum.
+Jacksum supports the "Rocksoft (tm) Model CRC Algorithm", it can calculate customized CRCs.

 Jacksum supports the combination of multiple algorithms.

 With Jacksum you can also find the algorithm used to calculate a

 checksum/CRC/hash or find files that match a given hash value.

 Both input and output are highly customizable, including charsets, encodings, formats, and compatibility files.

 Jacksum has opened it's source code and it is released under the terms of the GNU GPL.
 Jacksum is OSI Certified Open Source Software.
 OSI Certified is a certification mark of the Open Source Initiative.
 Jacksum is Free Software according the strong conditions of the Free Software Foundation.

 Jacksum is cross platform, because it is written entirely in the Java programming language, the software runs on any platform having a Java Runtime Environment including GNU/Linux, Microsoft Windows and macOS.

 Jacksum has multiple interfaces.
 It can be used on the command line, it can be integrated into your preferred file browser, and Jacksum's API can be called by your own project if using it as a library.